open/close all folders

 - Nobody cared how Jack got his tattoos.
 Not when there are bigger questions involving Smoke Monsters.
 Nobody except the writers, apparently, who weren't as willing as the audience to accept that they belong to the actor, not the character.
 So we got an entire episode of an origin story for Jack's tats.

-- And yes, Sayid is guilty of war crimes in the service of his nation.
-We got this in Season One.
+- Yes, Sayid is guilty of war crimes in the service of his nation.
+We got this in season 1.
 No really.
 While it's fun to see him tied up we did not need a whole episode of it.

 - Though largely avoided in seasons 4 and 5, there is one instance where this is used subversively.
 In any episode featuring Flash Forwards to Sun giving birth, there are concurrent flashes to Jin rushing to buy a toy and get to the hospital while avoiding comical setbacks.
 It's edited to make it seem, at first glance, like the two stories are concurrent; only at the end is it revealed that Jin's story was an irrelevant and inconsequential anecdote from many years earlier.
 His flashback was included specifically to mislead the viewer and disguise that, at the time of Sun giving birth, he had been left behind and is presumed dead.

 - To some fans, the flash-sideways.
 Sometimes (most blatantly in "Recon") they just recycled plot threads from years ago.
 They also, by the halfway point of the season, had yet to cross over with the main plots or have any clear relevance to them.
 Just one hint from the premiere that they mean anything.
 And they take up as much of each episode as flashbacks or flash-forwards did, while not resolving any questions or developing any characters outside of the ones in its own arc.